-Trusted people can safely hold accountable people who use violence, and people can depend on the services and supports available to them because they have been
+Trusted people can safely hold accountable people who use violence, and people can depend on the services

 Trauma is recognised whenever it occurs, there is accountability for acts of violence and responses focus on rebuilding trust.
 Communities and organisations also focus on actions to prevent and protect against violence.